Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 Once the layers are completely cool, spread a layer of frosting between each cake layer, then cover the entire cake with a thin crumb coat.
 Chill for about 10 minutes to set before adding the final layer of frosting.

-Need something more in-depth?
-Check our full tutorial on how to frost a layer cake!
+If you’re new to layer cakes or just need a little more help, check our full tutorial on how to frost a layer cake!

 For the finishing touch, drizzle caramel around the edges of the cake, gently nudging it over the sides to create soft drips.
 Spoon the rest over the top and decorate however you like—swirls of frosting, a few mini caramel apples, or even a sprinkle of flaky salt!